-If you are reading this, you are likely to feel that there is more to life that what your current career is offering you.
+If you're reading this, you're likely to feel that there is more to life that what your current career is offering you.

-they have built successful careers yet experience Sunday evening blues, every Sunday night and often those blues begin on Sunday morning;
+they have built successful careers yet experience Sunday night blues, every Sunday night and often those blues begin on Sunday morning;

-they don't feel challenged, are often bored at work or feel like they are living their work life on a repeating loop;
+they don't feel challenged, are often bored, feel shrunk-to-fit or feel like they are living their work life on a repeating loop;

 their dissatisfaction at work has begun to seep into life outside work - to a level that is becoming more and more unacceptable;

 they have begun to notice that their organisational culture jars with their natural style and feel like they are hiding their real selves at work;

-they often have experienced a recent difficult event in their personal lives (e.g. personal health scare, elderly parent's illness or a partner being made redundant) which has triggered deep thought about their future.
+they often have experienced a recent difficult event in their personal lives (e.g. personal health scare, elderly parent's illness, a redundancy or unplanned exit from their long-term company) which has triggered deep thought about their future.

 they very simply want "more" from their career...more satisfaction, more challenge and more enjoyment.